Hulond Humphries: Interracial dating ban

 Some white parents in the district, however, approved of Humphries' views; as a result, he was reinstated as principal two weeks after the incident.
 Humphries rescheduled the prom, which did occur.
 Bowen showed up with her white boyfriend, Chris Brown.
 Most of the African-American students still refused to attend, however, and held their own prom at the local elementary school.
 Incidentally, the elementary school was the school where the African-American students attended in Wedowee for years until Randolph County High School was integrated in the late 1960s.
 Nine years later, Bowen would write a book about her experiences, No Mistakes, No More Tears.

 Due to an arson fire which destroyed the school building in August 1994, Humphries was reassigned to the school district's central office.
 Humphries was one of the first to show up at the scene of the fire, and he reportedly shouted racial epithets at Bill Gill, a black cameraman who was filming the scene.
 Gill was beaten, but Humphries denied participating in his assault.
 Some black residents began staying indoors at night for fear of Ku Klux Klan retaliation, due to the fact that many white residents believed that blacks were responsible for the fire.
 A rally in support of Humphries was organized by the late white nationalist activist Richard Barrett and his Nationalist Movement.

 A year after the incident, the local school district reached an agreement which barred Humphries from all school grounds in the district during class hours; the ban was to have been effective until July 1997.
-The agreement also promoted racial equality in general, and then-Assistant Attorney General Deval Patrick said that it removed "existing barriers to equality of educational opportunity."
+The agreement also promoted racial equality in general, and then-Assistant Attorney General Deval Patrick said that it removed "existing barriers to equality of educational opportunity".
 Some parents in the district felt that the agreement did not go far enough in punishing Humphries, however.

-Election as Superintendent
+Later career

 In July 1997, Humphries was elected as superintendent of the Randolph County school district, narrowly winning the Democratic primary and running unopposed in the general election.

-Stadium naming

 The Randolph High School football stadium is named for Humphries.